mhkuu/cwi-2018-online/README.md

 ### Frequency-based

 This classifier, additional to length, checks if the stemmed word appears in the 1000 most frequently used words in a frequency list.
-The frequency list is compiled from the British National Corpus.
+- For English, the frequency list is compiled from the British National Corpus.
 We copied the list from List 1.2 on [this website](http://ucrel.lancs.ac.uk/bncfreq/flists.html).
+- For Spanish, the frequency list is compiled from the [Corpus de Referencia del Español Actual (CREA)](http://corpus.rae.es/lfrecuencias.html).

 ### Character n-gram-based